wilcoxen-courses/e311-ny-earn/README.md

 1. Now create a trimmed-down dataframe for joining onto the shape file by setting `trim` equal to a dataframe consisting of just the `"GEOID"` and `"median"` columns of `earnings`.

-1. Next, use the `geopandas.read_file()` function to read the New York county shapefile.
+1. Next, use the GeoPandas `gpd.read_file()` function to read the New York county shapefile.
 Put the data into a variable called `geodata`.

 1. Set `geodata` to the result of using a left 1:1 join to merge `trim` onto `geodata` using `on="GEOID"` and with `indicator` set to `True`.